redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 fury of the people by exhibiting coloured lanterns.'
 The old song of the Gironde was sung:

-To die for one's country is the most beautiful and enviable fate.6
+To die for one's country is the most beautiful and enviable fate [^15].

 The tricolour flew over the Palais Royal and the Tuileries, where Marx's old friend, Imbert, was now installed as governor.
 Here and there the